murexrobotics/docs/src/elec/onboarding/welcome.md

 Commit standards apply to all commits on Git to the MUREX organization.
 Since we're a pretty small team, we don't implement any PR system or much CI/CD for those who come from a software development background, but a good commit history is important.

+## Attempt the Impossible

+Going to back our "mission statement"... (it's not really a mission statement, more a motivational quote)

+> *Attempt the impossible*

+What does this mean?
+Now that you have read through what MUREX Robotics Electrical (or *elec*) is all about and equipped with technical expertise, we can finally say what the true meaning is.

+***Attempt the impossible***: We do it the best way possible.
+If pre-built parts or breakout boards don't cut it, we don't use it.
+If a processor isn't powerful enough, we don't use it.
+If a board isn't small enough, we make it smaller.
+No matter how difficult it may be to accomplish, we will follow through.
+No matter how hard it is.
+Things don't always go your way.
+No matter how hard you try to perfect your schematic, your PCB layout, your system integration, it still might not work out.
+It's "impossible", a non-MUREX Robotics Electrical member might say.
+We accept it as the process.
+In the end, we will have achieved something others might have called "impossible".
+But the achievement only comes through endless, motivated attempts at the impossible.

 ## Summary

 This is not the end of your learning, only to jumpstart the beginning.
 99% of knowledge comes from failing.
 This is especially true in electronics.
 Nobody can call themselves a master without having released some [magic smoke](https://en.wikipedia.org/wiki/Magic_smoke).
 All the links listed above are excellent resources to explore further.
 The YouTube channels are basically MUREX Electrical's subscription feed.
 We strongly encourage you to do the same.

+*Always attempting the impossible,*\
+Members:

+- Byran Huang '25
+- Max Liu '26
+- Celine Zhang '26

+Emeriti:

+- Chaney Hollis '23